What Happens to Us When We Die?

 [1 Thessalonians 5:23 New King James Version]

-Brother Bob: A person, therefore, is composed of three parts: a body, a soul, and a spirit.
-So to know, then, what happens to a person after he dies, [we need] to know obviously, what happens to the soul?
-What happens to the spirit?
-What happens to the body?
-So, let’s find out.
-First, let’s go to the soul.
+Brother Bob: So, dear friends, a person is composed of three parts: a body, a soul, and a spirit.
+So to know what happens to a person when he dies, we need to know first: what happens to the soul, what happens to the spirit, what happens to the body?

 “Behold, all souls are Mine; The soul of the father As well as the soul of the son is Mine; The soul who sins shall die.